 Anti-fraud and corruption procedures are in place.
 The whistleblowing procedure is available to members of the public, employees, partners and contractors via the website.
-The complaints procedure is well publicised and there is a structured process of Officer and Member scrutiny.
-An internal audit review of 'Malpractice Management Controls' in 2020 provide an 'Adequate' assurance rating, with 3 minor recommendations.
+The complaints procedure is well publicised and there is a structured process of Officer and Member scrutiny Internal audit reviewed 'Malpractice Management Controls' in 2020 and gave an 'Adequate' assurance rating, with 3 minor recommendations.